A short primer on discussions

 A discussion is futile if participants use the same word to mean different things.
 No common understanding can develop, which means progress will stall.

 For example, “liberal” is commonly used both to refer to a proponent of a big, high-tax government and a proponent of a small, low-tax government.
 One reason for the confusion stems from the distinction between economic liberty (low taxes, free markets) and social liberty (unconstrained lifestyle).
 The political left is traditionally considered socially liberal and economically regulated (big, high-tax government), whereas the political right is traditionally considered socially regulated and economically liberal (small, low-tax, government).
 (This is a simplification however.)
-Thus, in a discussion about politics we need to be precise about what we mean by “liberal”.3
+Thus, in a discussion about politics we need to be precise about what we mean by “liberal.”33Another reason why liberal is confusing is the Liberal Democratic Party in the United States.
+Here, “Liberal” with a capital “L” takes on the meaning of a proponent of whatever the party advocates, which might not be at all liberal the original sense.

 Defining terms takes time, but it pays off and you don’t have to do it all up front.
 You can ask for clarification in the course of a discussion: What do you mean when you say “simple colours”?
 As a guideline, try to not redefine words unnecessarily.
 Check dictionary definitions and other authoritative sources.
 You might want to give a word a more precise meaning than is common, but avoid contradicting authoritative usage if you can.

 The second mistake is to think that all beliefs are created equal.
 Belief has a precise meaning here: one’s degree of belief in a statement refers to one’s assessment of the probability that the statement is true.
 Our degree of belief in something lies between 0 (certainly false) and 1 (certainly true).
 We form our beliefs based on our prior beliefs and the evidence we observe.
-We say that we are rational4 when we strive to form consistent beliefs.
+We say that we are rational44It is more or less impossible to have a productive discussion with someone who does not strive to be rational (at least about the topic at hand).
+An irrational person can literally hold any arbitrary statement for true.
+The only discussion you should engage them in is one about rationality, but don’t expect much.

 For example, most adults have a degree of belief in the existence of Santa Claus that is close to 0 and a degree of belief in the earth being round(ish) that is close to 1.
 If, however, we were to observe a sled with a white-bearded man in the sky, pulled by flying reindeer we would increase our degree of belief in Santa Claus (unless we had a good alternative explanation for the observation).